-The General Medical Information (GOAMEDI) page allows you to view and update the medical conditions of people at your institution, including students, faculty, and staff.
+The General Medical Information Form (GOAMEDI) allows you to view and update the medical conditions of people at your institution, including students, faculty, and staff.
 The following steps are necessary to set up medical information.

-1. Go to Disability Type Validation (STVDISA) page.
+Go to Disability Type Validation Form (STVDISA).

-- a) Create Disability Codes. - b) Save the page. - 2.
-Go to the Medical Disability Rule (GORMEDR) page. - a) In Disability Type Information section, search for the Disability Code that will be the default code on the General Medical Information (GOAMEDI) page. - b) Check Default for the code that will be the default code on the General Medical Information (GOAMEDI) page. - c) Save the page. - 3.
-Go to General Medical Information (GOAMEDI) page. - a) In the Key Block, search for the name of the person for which you are defining medical information. - b) In the Medical Information section, enter a Medical Code, a Medical Date, and a Disability Type, and a Comment at a minimum. - c) Save the page.
+- a) Create Disability Codes. - b) Save the form. - 2.
+Go to the Medical Disability Rule Form (GORMEDR). - a) In Disability Type Information Block, search for the Disability Code that will be the default code on the General Medical Information Form (GOAMEDI). - b) Check Default for the code that will be the default code on the General Medical Information Form (GOAMEDI). - c) Save the form. - 3.
+Go to General Medical Information Form (GOAMEDI). - a) In the Key Block, search for the name of the person for which you are defining medical information. - b) In the Medical Information Block, enter a Medical Code, a Medical Date, and a Disability Type, and a Comment at a minimum. - c) Save the form.